Jazz with Friends: jazzwithfriends.com

 I’ve been playing in this band for a several years now.
 It’s a high energy jazz band with a good mix of older and younger players.
 Good mix of traditional big band with newer jazz, funk, and fusion charts.

 This is an organization founded by my friend and bassist Alan Segal.
 They put on the Jazz and Joe concerts that take place mostly in churches around the Philly metro area.
 Check them out.

 George is a regular with the Jazz and Joe group.
 He is great local piano player, who can handle anything from jazz to show tunes to pop.
-When I get a free Tuesday, he is good enough to let me sit in with him when he plays at the Limelight in Doylestown.
+He is good enough to let me sit in with him most Tuesdays, when he plays at the Hub Pub in Pipersville.

 Montgomery County Concert Band: www.montcoband.org

 When I came out of my long hiatus a few years ago, it was Tim who put me on the right track.
 When I think back to where I started the second time around, I am constantly amazed at how Tim has helped me to develop musically.
 And along the way, we have developed a good friendship.
 Tim taught me that musical development is a journey that never ends, and it is the journey itself that is the essence of musical fulfillment.
-Tim’s site has free lessons – enough stuff to practice for years.
-You might be surprised how many well known pros download and practice Tim’s stuff.
-Also, there are a lot of interesting articles, pix, etc. Be sure to check out his blog.
+You can find Tim at New York Jazz Workshop as well as Facebook and Instagram.

 Sax On The Web: saxontheweb.net